norcalbiostat/AppliedStatistics_notes/docs/data_prep.md

 * Programming paradigm introduced by Knuth (1984)
 * Explain the logic of the program or analysis process in a natural language,
-* Small code snippets included at each step act as a full set of instructions that can be executed to reproduce the result/analysis being disucssed.
+* Small code snippets included at each step act as a full set of instructions that can be executed to reproduce the result/analysis being discussed.

 Literate programming tools are integrated into most common statistical packages